Categories

 My parents and I never got along well, and now, them being influenced by my heartless, self-centered sister, their attitude towards me deteriorated to the point that I could not stay with them any longer.

-I moved to our garage, at the basement of the building, and slept there next to their car.
+I moved out of their flat to otheir garage, at the basement of the building, and slept on the floor, there next to their car.
 I would only go upstairs to eat once a day and use the toilet.

-I was so broken and depressed that I did not mind living like a “bum”.
+I was so utterly broken and depressed that I did not mind living like a “bum”.

 In any case, my heart and my mind were suffering much more than my body was…

-I lived there my next nine years utterly crushed by my God.
+I lived there for the next nine years, utterly crushed by my God.

-Nothing can happen to me unless God lets it happen…
+I knew that nothing can happen to us unless God lets it happen, even makes it happen!

 But why?
 Why was he so hard on me?